 Henry Ford Health System announced that it signed its first direct-to-employer contract with General Motors.
 Starting in 2019, Henry Ford will provide health care management and wellness services to 24,000 salaried GM employees and their families in southeast Michigan.

-Our Take: In our ongoing research with integrated health systems (IDNs), direct-to-employer contracting is one of the hottest trends in 2018.
+In our ongoing research with integrated health systems (IDNs), direct-to-employer contracting is one of the hottest trends in 2018.
 It’s not hard to see why.

 First and foremost, direct contracting is cheaper for employers and employees alike.
 According to The Wall Street Journal, the plan will save GM employees $300-$900 per year relative to GM’s cheapest traditional health plan.

 Direct contracting can also offer increased transparency for employers, since it can provide a clearer understanding of pricing and quality measurement.